wendy039474/IDD-Fa18-Lab1/README.md

 **a.
 What do you have to modify to make the code control the circuit you've built on your breadboard?**

+Line 16, setting the LED pin from 9 to 11.

 **b.
 What is analogWrite()?
 How is that different than digitalWrite()?**

+analogWrite() gives the ability of serial changingof voltage, dividing 5V into 0~255, whereas digitalWrite() can only set a pin state to be HIGH(5V) or LOW(GND).

 ## Part F. FRANKENLIGHT!!!